-Members were advised that correspondence had been received from the National Lottery Community Fund advising that the Dormant Accounts Fund NI was now open for applications.
-This programme supports the Voluntary, Community & Social Enterprise sector in Northern Ireland to be more resilient and prepare for the future by funding activity that increases long term capacity and sustainability.
+Members are advised that correspondence has been received from the National Lottery Community Fund advising that the Dormant Accounts Fund NI is now open for applications.
+This programme will support the Voluntary, Community & Social Enterprise sector in Northern Ireland to be more resilient and prepared for the future by funding activity that increases long term capacity and sustainability.

-The Fund was being delivered by The National Lottery Community Fund and £20 million is currently available with additional budget to be released each year.
+The Fund is being delivered by The National Lottery Community Fund and $\pounds 20$ million is currently available with additional budget to be released each year.

 As part of the first phase, organisations can now apply for grants of £100,000 to support activity that improves long-term capacity, sustainability or resilience to best deliver their mission.
-There is no closing date, so organisations were being encouraged to take their time and carefully consider what activity they need to do in the long term to build their capacity, resilience and sustainability.
+There is no closing date, so organisations are being encouraged to take their time and carefully consider what activity they need to do in the long term to build their capacity, resilience and sustainability.